Exclusive: India battles big pharma over cough syrup abuse, reducing supplies

 RISING COSTS

-According to an industry executive, the likes of Pfizer and Abbott, who control most of the $103 million market for the drug, face a "significant" increase in costs as plants run well below capacity because of changes demanded of them.
-And the regulatory regime could get tougher.

-According to minutes of a July meeting of state and federal drug regulators, there was a recommendation to ban the sale of the syrup altogether because of "rampant misuse and its illegal exports to neighboring countries."

-"A large number of regulators were in favor of strict control," said Akun Sabharwal, drugs controller for southern Telangana state, who attended the meeting.
+"A large number of regulators were in favour of strict control," said Akun Sabharwal, drugs controller for southern Telangana state, who attended the meeting.

 The federal drugs official, who spoke on condition of anonymity, said an outright ban would not be easy to impose, given the medicine's importance.
 Abbott estimates roughly 60 million people suffer from regular dry cough in India.